GenericMappingTools/gmt/doc/rst/source/postscriptlight.rst

     the image pattern indicated by the second (green) element of *rgb*).
     For PDF transparency, set *rgb*\ [3] to a value between 0 (opaque) and 1 (fully transparent).
-Set outline to PSL_OUTLINE (1) to draw the outlines of polygons and symbols using the current pen.
+Set outline to PSL_OUTLINE (1) to draw the outlines of polygons and symbols using the current pen, 0 to turn outline off, and -2 to leave existing setting as is.

 **long PSL_setfont** (**struct PSL_CTRL** *\*P*, **long** *fontnr*)